 Lana Popham was elected MLA for Saanich South in 2009, and re-elected in 2013, 2017, and 2020.
-She is the Minister of Agriculture, Food and Fisheries and also serves as Vice-Chair of the Cabinet Committee on Economy and a a member of the Environment and Land Use Committee.
+She is the Minister of Tourism, Arts, Culture and Sports, and also serves as a member of the Environment and Land Use Committee and the Cabinet Committee on Economy.

 Lana served as the Official Opposition spokesperson for agriculture and food, and small business and as the Official Opposition critic for tourism, arts and culture.

 Lana was raised on Quadra Island in a do-it-yourself community, where growing food, raising animals and harvesting from the sea was a way of life.